ltpitt/python-jupyter-RNN-tv-script-generation/README.md

 ### Word Embedding
-Apply embedding to `input_data` using TensorFlow.
+Applying embedding to `input_data` using TensorFlow.
 Return the embedded sequence.

 ```python